prabhugr/aws-elasticdisasterrecovery-cfn/README.md

-# AWS Elastic Disaster Recovery (DRS) Demo with Orchard CMS
+# AWS Elastic Disaster Recovery (DRS) Demo
-Infrastructure as Code implementation for deploying a two-tier application with automated disaster recovery configuration using AWS CloudFormation.
+Using AWS CloudFormation for deploying a two-tier application and configuring AWS Elastic Disaster Recovery to automate disaster recovery.

 ## 🎯 Overview
 This project provides an automated deployment of a disaster recovery environment for Orchard CMS and SQL Server using AWS DRS.
 The solution achieves sub-second RPO and minutes-level RTO through Infrastructure as Code.